 Actual depth merging was done by taking the median of all observations of a particular irradiance parameter within each depth bin.
-Spectral irradiance observations were only considered for values above 0.01 W m-² µm-1 to reduce the impacts of potentially inaccurate dark current correction and significantly increasing radiometric noise.
+Spectral irradiance observations were only considered for values above 0.01 W m-² µm-1 to reduce the impact of residual dark current and radiometric noise.
 Finally, an attempt was made to identify and mask out remaining outliers in the depth-merged irradiance profiles.
-This was done by applying Grubb’s test at 5% significance level (Guthrie2012) to the residual of a second-order polynomial fit of the logarithmic-transformed spectral irradiance observations for a 2 m depth window, sliding down in steps of 1 m.
+This was done by applying Grubb’s test at a 5% significance level (Guthrie2012) to the residual of a second-order polynomial fit of the logarithmic-transformed spectral irradiance observations for a 2 m depth window, sliding down in steps of 1 m.
 While this procedure has successfully identified individual spikes, some obvious outliers extending over several depth bins remain in the merged dataset, and users will need to make their own judgment on how to identify and remove those.

-Examples of depth-merged irradiance profiles are shown in Fig. 3 for one clear-water site in the NE Atlantic and one CDOM-rich site in the Baltic Sea.
+Examples of depth-merged irradiance profiles are shown in Fig. 3 for one clear-water site in the NE Atlantic (Fig. 3A) and one CDOM-rich site in the Baltic Sea (Fig. 3B).
+Figure 3A features a double deep chlorophyll maximum with the corresponding irradiance increase due to chlorophyll fluorescence at water depths between ca. 35 m and 45 m, most prominently visible at 683 nm, but also affecting the neighboring channels at 664 nm and 706 nm.
+Diffuse attenuation in the blue to green wavelengths is correspondingly enhanced as reflected by the change in slope at a depth of ca. 34 m.
+Fig. 3B features Baltic Sea waters rich in CDOM, resulting in strong absorption in the UV and blue parts of the spectrum.
+The reduced decrease of the upwelling irradiance at 559 nm towards larger depths is likely caused by reflection of downwelling irradiance from the ocean bottom, while chlorophyll fluorescence is likely the reason for the relatively enhanced (change of slope) upwelling irradiance at 683 nm for depths below ca. 7 m.

 Note that extrapolated surface values and depth-merged profiles for a specific site are not necessarily derived from the same observations.
-This is especially true for helicopter-based operations typically comprising several up- and downcast close to the water surface to increase the likelihood of having sufficient observations for the surface extrapolation, while usually only one or two deep-water casts were made to obtain observations at larger depth.
-The best-suited observations for surface extrapolation do therefore not necessarily correspond to the cast used for depth merging.
+This is especially true for helicopter-based operations typically comprising several up- and downcast close to the water surface to increase the likelihood of having sufficient observations for the surface extrapolation, while usually only one or two deep-water casts were made to obtain observations at greater depth.
+The best-suited observations for surface extrapolation, therefore, do not necessarily correspond to the cast used for depth merging.

-2.4.4 Profiles of the diffuse attenuation coefficient
+2.3.4 Profiles of the diffuse attenuation coefficient